25 Awesome Things To Do in Melbourne

 Plan a weekend in Melbourne so that you can experience these great events.

-More wines can be found around the Mornington Peninsula (this tour includes wines and cheese and chocolate tastings).
+Head out to the Mornington Peninsula to explore the lovely seaside towns.
 This area is great for local produce, bushwalks, bike rides and strolls along the beach.
 It’s also home to the Peninsula Hot Springs.
+This area also produces wines, so try a tour like this one, which includes wines and cheese and chocolate tastings.

 For a change of scenery, head inland to the Dandenong Ranges and tackle the 1000 Steps hike.
-There are also beautiful gardens like William Ricketts Sanctuary, which features sculptures of Aboriginal people through the forest, and the magical Alfred Nicholas Gardens.
-Through the area, you can find lovely little cafes serving food and selling homemade jams, sauces and produce.
+There are also beautiful gardens like William Ricketts Sanctuary and the magical Alfred Nicholas Gardens.
+Throughout the area there are lovely little cafes serving food and selling homemade jams, sauces and produce.
 You’ll need a car to experience this area properly.

 While I think you need more than a day to really experience the famous Great Ocean Road, it is possible to drive it in a (long, tiring) day.
 One of the highlights is the Twelve Apostles, limestone formations that jut vertically out of the ocean.
 Along the way, you can stop at surf beaches like the famous Bells Beach, visit beachside towns and photograph lighthouses.
 If you don’t want to do the driving, there are plenty of companies that arrange day tours.